mpolaczyk/compute_playground/README.md

-# cppPlayground
+# computePlayground

 Author: [planet620]

-The idea behind this repository is to gather:
+The idea behind this repository is to:

-- Performance focused code snippets
+- Gather performance focused code snippets

+- Compare computing techniques

 Projects:

 - areaBenchmark - inspired by [Clean" Code, Horrible Performance].
 Shows how Naive OOP solution differs in performance from vectorized or multithreaded processing.

 ### Dependencies